nataliamadridb/281-Assignments/Final Project/Results.md

 ## 5. Conclusion

-This regression provides evidence that climate risk is an important dimension of heterogeneity in firms' responses to monetary policy.
+This regression provides evidence that **climate risk is an important dimension of heterogeneity in firms' responses to monetary policy**.
 It suggests that financial channels of monetary policy may be amplified in vulnerable firms, such as those facing greater exposure to physical climate risks.